akopdev/callisto/README.md

 print(result)
 ```

-After the first execution of the pipeline, the output will be cached and on second execution you will get results without
+After the first run of the pipeline, the output will be cached and on second execution you will get results without
-executing any of tasks.
-However, go and change code in a `step2` method, and Callisto will automatically detect the change
+actual run any of tasks, saving time and computational resources.
+However, changing code, let's say, in a `step2`
-and recompute the output for both steps 2 and 3.
+method will be automatically detected by Callisto, and both steps 2 and 3 will be executed.

 ## Development setup